-ESA levels will be nominally doubled under the proposed EA.
-However, the value of each ESA level will be proportionally smaller.
+ESA levels will be nominally doubled under the proposed EA, with the value of each ESA level being halved.

-When the proposed EA commences, 4, 5 and 6 position offices will be permitted to allocate up to 32, 36 and 40 ESA levels respectively (equivalent to the 16, 18 or 20 ESA levels currently and represents an additional ESA level for each office compared to the current system (i.e. two new levels under the new system).
+When the proposed EA commences, 4, 5 and 6 position offices will be permitted to allocate up to 34, 38 and 42 ESA levels respectively.
+This is equivalent to the 17, 19 or 21 ESA levels currently and represents an additional ESA level for each office compared to the current system (i.e. two new levels under the new system).

 This will better enable eligible regional members (currently 46 MPs) and their employees to staff any satellite office, and support the needs of their larger and more diverse constituencies generally.